pyx-partners/dmgd/docs/json_rpc_api.md

 	}

 	// Load the certificate for the TLS connection which is automatically
-	// generated by Prova when it starts the RPC server and doesn't already
+	// generated by DMG when it starts the RPC server and doesn't already
 	// have one.
-	provaHomeDir := provautil.AppDataDir("prova", false)
+	provaHomeDir := provautil.AppDataDir("dmgd", false)
 	certs, err := ioutil.ReadFile(filepath.Join(provaHomeDir, "rpc.cert"))
 	if err != nil {
 		log.Fatal(err)